bitnami/containers/bitnami/reportserver/README.md

 # Bitnami package for ReportServer Community

+## Deprecation Notice

+The ReportServer container is no longer maintained by upstream and is now deprecated.
+This image will no longer be released in our catalog, but already released container images will still persist in the registries.

 ## What is ReportServer Community?

 > ReportServer is the open source business intelligence tool for fast information access and analysis.
 It integrates multiple reporting engines and features an intuitive dashboard component.